-Here are five way you can become a to urban homesteader:
+Here are five ways you can become an urban homesteader:

 The second step is making a “solar oven”.
 Making a sun-powered stove is anything but difficult to learn and cuts vitality costs.
 In the middle of summer, utilizing a customary stove can put an additional strain on your energy bills.